 Seeds of the tea bush yield tea oil, used in cooking and as seasoning.

 In 1753, Swedish naturalist Carolus Linnaeus, or Carl von Linné (1707-1778), named a group of plants Camellia, in honour of Moravian-born Jesuit lay brother, pharmacist, and missionary Georg Joseph Kamel (1661-1706), who discovered a number of new plants in the Philippines, although not the tea plant, which Linnaeus, incidentally, placed in another genus, Thea.
 But, in 1818, English botanist Robert Sweet (1783-1835) moved all Thea species to the genus Camellia.

-Three intoxicants are obtained from the plant.
+Three intoxicants are obtained from this plant.
 The effect of bhang is relatively mild, made from soaking the leaves in water and then drinking it.
 Bhang is also mixed with sweets or desserts.
-Marihuana, called ‘pot’, or ‘grass’ (in Hindi ganja), is more potent, consisting of dried flowers and upper leaves, which are smoked, while the most potent drug, hashish (charas in Hindi), is made from resin, exuded by the flowers.
+Marihuana, called pot, or grass, in Hindi ganja, is more potent, consisting of dried flowers and upper leaves, which are smoked, while the most potent drug, hashish, in Hindi charas, is made from resin, exuded by the flowers.
 This resin is mixed with tobacco and smoked.

 Hemp is sacred to many Hindus, who usually call it bhang.
 During festivals, it is utilized by saddhus (holy ascetics) to enter a different mental level, thus getting in contact with the gods.
 It is also worshipped by the Rai people of eastern Nepal.